bpspatel/react-new-practice-beginners/Part1.md

 Defer attribute :  The script is fetched asynchronously and it's executed only after the  HTML parsing is done.

-Parsing is finishes just like when we put script at the end of  the body tag, but overall the execution finihes well before, because the script has been downloaded in parallel with hTML parsing.
+Parsing is finishes just like when we put script at the end of the body tag, but overall the execution finihes well before, because the script has been downloaded in parallel with HTML parsing.